 Airplanes is one of the most widely used transport on the world, and is the fastest both domestically and internationally allowing us to achieve our Business traveling, tourist, or of any kind.
-It allows us to be near our relatives, conduct business all over the world, for national defense or as to rescue victims in special situations or for simply pleasure travel, transporting millions of passengers annually.
+Allow us to be near our relatives, communicate with people all over the world, for national defense or as to rescue victims in special situations or for simply pleasure travel, transporting million passengers annually around the world.

-Aircrafts must work to perfection needing constant maintenance work at all stages performed by a well-trained staff able to master the fundamentals of the airframe and powerplants efficiently and effectively.
+The Aircraft, must work to perfection and needs constant maintenance at all stages with a well-trained staff able to master not only the fundamentals of the mechanics of aircrafts but, also, understanding the repairs, removals and replacement of all of its components.

 Today, aviation is the safest mode of transport in the world.
-Part of the safety record can be attributed to the efforts of mechanics, assistants, technicians, engineers, and managers who work in the field of aviation maintenance.
+A considerable part of that safety record can be attributed to the efforts of mechanics, assistants, technicians, engineers, and managers who work in the field of aviation maintenance.